 Throughout Grandfather Mountain’s history, picnicking has long been a favorite past time for visitors looking to create lasting memories with their friends and loved ones over a meal in the outdoors.

-Grandfather Mountain has around a dozen picnic areas the park.
-These sites are located in some of the mountains most picturesque settings, including within the forested Woods Walk area, by overlooks that provide dramatic views of the surrounding mountains and some even offer glimpses of our resident animals in their natural habitat.
+Grandfather Mountain has around a dozen picnic areas in the park.
+These sites are located in some of the mountain’s most picturesque settings, including within the forested Woods Walk area and by overlooks that provide dramatic views of the surrounding mountains.
+Some even offer glimpses of our resident animals in their natural habitat.

 Guests are welcome to bring their meals and utilize the numerous charcoal grills that accompany our most popular picnic sites.
 Food is also available at Mildred’s Grill, which guests can order to-go and enjoy at one of our many scenic picnic settings.